Linguine with Spring Green Veggies Primavera

 - 1 1/2 cups arugula Add to list

-- 1 1/2 cups baby spinach leaves Add to list
+- 1 1/2 cups baby spinach Add to list

 - 1/2 cup coarsely chopped basil leaves Add to list

 - 1/2 cup chèvre cheese Add to list

-- 1/4 cup cooked and sliced bacon (optional) Add to list
+- 1/4 cup cooked and chopped bacon (optional) Add to list

 - Salt and pepper, to taste Add to list

-- Shaved Parmesan for garnish Add to list
+- Shaved Parmesan cheese, for garnish Add to list

 Bring a large pot of salted water to a boil and cook linguine according to package directions, until just barely al dente.
 Err on the side of undercooked since it is going to be folded into the hot sauce.
 Drain but don’t rinse.

-In a heavy sauté pan, heat about 2 tablespoons of oil over medium heat and add the leeks, garlic, asparagus and peas.
+In a heavy sauté pan, heat about 2 tablespoons oil over medium heat and add the leeks, garlic, asparagus and peas.
 Stir-fry this mixture for about 2 minutes or until the veggies are bright green.
-Toss in the arugula, spinach, basil, chèvre and bacon, if you’re using it.
+Toss in the arugula, spinach, basil, chèvre and bacon.
 Season with salt and pepper, to taste.

-Fold the hot pasta into the mixture and drizzle with a little additional olive oil if desired.
+Fold the hot pasta into the mixture and drizzle with a little additional olive oil, if desired.
 Toss to heat through and serve immediately.
-Garnish with shaved Parmesan.
+Garnish with shaved Parmesan cheese.